realmcu/HoneyGUI/doc/source/widgets/gui_obj.md

-# Screen
+# Base Object

 <br>

 ## Overview

+The 'Base Object' implements the basic properties of widgets on a screen.
 The screen widget is the root node of a control tree.
 The screen coordinate system is set as follows.
 The origin of the polar coordinates is the negative direction of the Y axis, and the positive direction of the polar coordinates is clockwise:
 <br>

 <center><img src="https://foruda.gitee.com/images/1669963637201743951/88578c71_10088396.jpeg" /></center>